Agampodige/anki_task_bar/README.md

-# Anki Task Bar Widget
+# Anki Task by Sene

 A futuristic, floating task bar for Anki that keeps your spaced repetition goals front and center without being intrusive.